swiftlang/swift-evolution/proposals/0068-universal-self.md

 * Code using hardwired type names is less portable than code that automatically knows its type.
 * Renaming a type means updating any `TypeName` references in code.
 * Using `self.dynamicType` fights against Swift's goals of concision and clarity in that it is both noisy and esoteric.

-* `self.dynamicType.classMember` and `TypeName.classMember` may not be synonyms in class types with non-final members.
+Note that `self.dynamicType.classMember` and `TypeName.classMember` may not be synonyms in class types with non-final members.

 ## Detail Design